What is the Citizens’ Assembly for Northern Ireland?

 The Citizens’ Assembly for Northern Ireland is a civil society initiative designed to demonstrate the potential of deliberative democracy to help break the stalemate on contested policy issues and put citizens from Northern Ireland at the heart of decision-making.

-The Citizens’ Assembly will meet over two residential weekends in a hotel in central Belfast – 26 – 28 October, and 16 – 18 November.
-Over the two weekends, Citizens’ Assembly members will be taken through a facilitated process of learning, dialogue and deliberation.
+The Citizens’ Assembly met over two residential weekends in the Europa Hotel, Belfast on 26 – 28 October, and 16 – 18 November 2018.
+Over the two weekends, Citizens’ Assembly members were taken through a facilitated process of learning, dialogue and deliberation.

-The members will look at the public’s aspirations for a social care system fit for the future, including the role the health service, communities and individuals need to play.
-The output from this process will be realistic recommendations to bring the social care system into the 21st century, and future-proof it to cope with the needs of the next generations within the context of limited resources.
+The members looked at the public’s aspirations for a social care system fit for the future, including the role the health service, communities and individuals need to play.
+The output from this process is a series of recommendations offering a public mandate for radical reform to bring the social care system into the 21st century, and future-proof it to cope with the needs of the next generations.

 Who is behind it?